zerothreatai/docs/content/docs/1.getting-started/4.authenticated-scan/index.md

 2. **Scan MFA App**
    - Designed for applications protected by Multi-Factor Authentication (MFA).
    - Allows users to handle additional security steps, such as SSO's, OTPs, CAPTCHAs, and more ensuring that even these highly secure sections are included in the scan.
+3. **Scan Navigation Sequence Only**
+   - Perfect for targeting specific sections or functionalities of an authenticated application.
+   - Records your navigation through selected pages, limiting the scan to only those areas without crawling the entire site.

 ---